adammillerio/beets-pipeline/README.md

 ### fix_artifacts.py

-Checks for all artifacts of a provided filetype, and ensures that they match the "$artist - $album" format:
+Checks for all artifacts of a provided filetype (or directories if `--ext=dir`), and ensures that they match the "$artist - $album" format:

 * Retrieves a list of all paths to albums in the music library
-* Checks for the presence of the artifact in each album path, printing the path if it is detected
+* Checks for the presence of the artifact recursively in each album path, printing the path if it is detected
     * If a dryrun, indicate that it found a matching file, and end processing
 * Renames the artifact to "$artist - $album" format
     * If `--delete` specified, deletes the artifact instead
+    * If `--move` specified, moves artifact to directory specified in `--movedir`
 * Exits with 0 if not a dry run, or no matching files, 1 if a dry run with matched files

 The only exception is if it is checking jpg artifacts, in which `cover.jpg` will always be skipped.